GrigorisPapapostolou/movie_store_django/README.md

 ##  Testing
 Τo test the api you can:
 1. run manual tests by registering some users and then perform the above functionalities using the given postman collection
-2. run the automated tests by running
+2. run the automated tests :
 ```
 python manage.py test
 ```